How to File LLC Taxes in Maryland?

 4. Personal Property Tax

-In Maryland, personal property tax is levied on businesses that own or lease personal property, such as equipment, vehicles, and real estate.
+Maryland levies personal property tax on businesses that own or lease personal property — things like equipment, vehicles, and real estate.

-The tax rate for personal property varies depending on the location and type of property.
+The tax rate varies by location and property type.

 5. Sales and Use Taxes